publishpress/publishpress-series/readme.txt

 1. Activate orgSeries on your WordPress plugins page.
 1. The Series-Icons feature uploads to the default upload directory you've set for your WordPress installation (in Options/Settings->Miscellaneous).
 If you want to use series-icons its **important** that you uncheck the "Organize my uploads into month- and year-based folders" box.
 1. Visit the "Options/Settings->Series Options" page to initialize all the default settings.

+**NOTE:** If you customize the included `series.php` file (for series archive pages) and `seriestoc.php` file (for Series Table of Contents Page) to fit your site theme better make sure you copy those two files over to your theme directory so future upgrades of Organize Series won't overwrite your customizations.

 That's it!
 You might want to read through the Series Options page (in the "settings" menu of WP 2.5 or "options" in earlier WP versions) and the Manage->Series Page.
 You'll also notice that your "write/edit" posts page now has a handy dandy series box on it for adding your posts to a series (and creating new series on the fly).